 Additional winners in the contest include second place senior team from Coweta County and third place senior team from Monroe County.
 The second place junior team was Burke County Team A and the third place junior team was Burke County Team B.

 Georgia 4-H empowers youth to become true leaders by developing necessary life skills, positive relationships and community awareness.
-As the largest youth leadership organization in the state, 4-H reaches more than 225,000 people in a typical year through UGA Extension offices and 4-H facilities.
+As the largest youth leadership organization in the state, 4-H reaches more than 225,000 people annually through UGA Extension offices and 4-H facilities.

-For more information about how to get involved with 4-H as a student, parent or volunteer, visit www.georgia4h.org or contact your local Extension office.
+For more information about how to get involved with Dairy Quiz Bowl and Georgia 4-H, contact your local University of Georgia County Extension Office or visit www.georgia4h.org.